HenrikBechmann/react-infinite-grid-scroller/README.md

   accept:['type1','type2','type3',...] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers master:{enabled}, // optional, default true, for root `RigsDnd` component only.
-Serves as default for scroller enabled setting. enabled, // optional for all participating scrollers, default set by master.enabled profile, // recommended. simple object to help the host identify the scroller in the `getDropEffect` call. dropEffect, // optional. the prescribed value ('move' or 'copy') for dragged scroller items; can be overridden by getDropEffect.
+Serves as default for scroller enabled setting. enabled, // optional for all participating scrollers, default set by master.enabled dropEffect, // optional. the prescribed value ('move' or 'copy') for dragged scroller items; can be overridden by getDropEffect.
     // undefined dropEffect means default = 'move', posibly modified to 'copy' by pressing the altKey on desktop systems }